Mohamed-Ahmed-Ali/SQL-Cheat-Sheet/README.md

 • FOREIGN Key: Uniquely identifies row/record in any of the given database tables.
 The relationship between 2 tables matches the Primary Key in one of the tables with a Foreign Key in the second table.

-• CHECK Constraint: The CHECK constraint ensures that all the values in a column satisfies certain conditions.
+• CHECK Constraint: The CHECK constraint ensures that all the values in a column satisfy certain conditions.

-• IDENTITY Constraint : a specific data type and constraint combination that automatically generates unique, incrementing values for a specific column in a table.
+• IDENTITY Constraint: a specific data type and constraint combination that automatically generates unique, incrementing values for a specific column in a table.

 • INDEX: Used to create and retrieve data from the database very quickly. it is assigned a ROWID for each row before it sorts out the data.